 |NUNU Arts and Culture Collective||1510 Bayou Courtableau Hwy|

 |Workshop Schedule||Day 1: 8:30 am - 5:30 pm||Day 2: 8:30 am - 12:45 pm|

 How to Apply

 Local government entities, in partnership with at least one non-profit organization, can submit applications for Delta Creative Placemaking seed investments up to $30,000 beginning in May 2017.
 In addition to the seed investment, successful applicants will also receive up to 50 hours of coaching, mentoring and technical assistance to advance creative placemaking efforts in their communities.

-For more information on the Delta Creative Placemaking Initiative and the application process, contact Alex Holland at firstname.lastname@example.org.
+For more information on the Delta Creative Placemaking Initiative, contact Alex Holland at firstname.lastname@example.org.